Regeneration guidelines for small-grained cereals

-- The accessions in your collection are vulnerable to a wide range of threats, such as lack of adequate funding, equipment failure, regeneration errors, loss of skilled expertise, changes in institutional priorities, civil unrest and natural catastrophes.
+- The accessions in your collection are vulnerable to a wide range of threats, such as lack of adequate funding, equipment failures, regeneration errors, loss of skilled expertise, changes in institutional priorities, civil strife and natural catastrophes.

 Monitoring accession identity